What Is Sintered Stone (Differences vs Granite & Quartz)

 What Is Sintering?

-Typically, in interior design, something that has been sintered is made to be used as an expensive kitchen countertop; this material has many other uses, such as fireplace surfaces, wall cladding, and flooring.
+Knowing what colors and textures are desired in the final outcome is best before choosing natural materials.
+Typically, in interior design, something sintered is used as an expensive kitchen countertop; this material has many other uses, such as fireplace surfaces, wall cladding, and flooring.

 What Are Sintered Surfaces?

 This type of material can be made in various colors, shapes, sizes, and textures, all while still using natural materials.
-This stone is a relatively light material, requiring less structural elements on the surface.
+This stone is a relatively light material, requiring fewer structural elements on the surface.
+Sintered stone is commonly used for countertops, backsplashes, and other kitchen finishes.
+It can also be used for flooring, swimming pools, outdoor flooring, and pools and spas.

-These surfaces can be used to cover large areas as it is durable, easily cleaned, and has a good price point.
-These textured natural-looking surfaces are extremely applicable in outdoor settings as it is water- and weatherproof.
+These surfaces can cover large areas as they are durable, easily cleaned, and have a good price point.
+These textured, natural-looking surfaces are extremely applicable in outdoor settings as they are water—and weatherproof.

 How Much Does Sintered Stone Cost?

-The price will decrease if you can do the installation yourself.
-Do-it-yourself installation is not the recommended method, though it typically requires a professional.
+If you can do the installation yourself, the price will decrease.
+However, it is not recommended, as it typically requires a professional.

-On average, the total price comes to about $3750 all said and done.
+On average, the total price is about $3750.
 For higher-end or larger pieces, you can expect a price of about $5000, and for lower-end or smaller pieces, they can run as low as $1000.
-Get a quote from your local dealer for and exact price.
+Get a quote from your local dealer for an exact price.

 Sintered Stone vs Granite